Toward Safer Diffusion Language Models: Discovery and Mitigation of Priming Vulnerability: Experiments

 \subsection{Setup}

-\paragraph{Model and Training Setup.} We applied recovery alignment to three MDLMs: LLaDA Instruct~\citep{nie2025large}, LLaDA 1.5~\citep{zhu2025llada}, and MMaDA MixCoT~\citep{yang2025mmada}.
+\paragraph{Model and Training Setup.} We applied RA to three MDLMs: LLaDA Instruct~\citep{nie2025large}, LLaDA 1.5~\citep{zhu2025llada}, and MMaDA MixCoT~\citep{yang2025mmada}.
 For training, we used the BeaverTails dataset~\citep{ji2023beavertails}, which consists of harmful queries paired with harmful responses.
 As the reward model, we directly employ DeBERTaV3~\citep{he2021debertav3, kopf2023openassistant} without additional fine-tuning.
 All models were trained for 2,500 steps.
-We provide additional experiments on training cost and learning curves in the Appendix~\ref{subsec:training_cost_and_curve}.
+We provide additional experiments on training cost and learning curves in Appendix~\ref{subsec:training_cost_and_curve}, and report the impact of generation length in Appendix~\ref{subsec:impact_gen_length}.
 Please see Appendix~\ref{subsec:training_details} for detailed implementations.

 \paragraph{Attack methods.} We evaluate safety with two families of jailbreak attacks. \textbf{(i) Attacks that exploit the priming vulnerability.} We considered four attacks: Anchoring Attack, First-Step GCG, PAD~\citep{zhang2025jailbreaking}, and DiJA~\citep{wen2025devil}.
 Among these, Anchoring Attack, PAD, and DiJA explicitly intervene in the denoising process by injecting tokens specified by the attacker.
 PAD inserts tokens at designated positions and fills all remaining positions with mask tokens.
 Specifically, the attack places ``\texttt{Step1:}'' at position $1$ and ``\texttt{Step2:}'' at position $\lfloor \frac{L}{2} \rfloor$, with every other position masked.
 DiJA specifies both the locations and the counts of mask tokens more finely, e.g., ``\texttt{Subject: \textless mask:10\textgreater.\textbackslash n First paragraph: \textless mask:30\textgreater.\textbackslash n Second paragraph: \textless mask:20\textgreater.\textbackslash n Closing remarks: \textless mask:15\textgreater.}'' \textbf{(ii) Robustness to conversational jailbreaks.} We use PAIR~\citep{chao2025jailbreaking}, ReNeLLM~\citep{ding2024wolf}, and Crescendo~\citep{russinovich2025great}.
 Although these attacks are originally designed for ARMs, they optimize prompts via a black-box API and are therefore likewise applicable to MDLMs.
 Implementation details for all attacks are provided in Appendix~\ref{subsec:details_attack_methods_for_eval}.